CLOUD TERMS OF SERVICE between Rackspace US, Inc. ("we" or "Rackspace") and the customer who orders Rackspace® services ("you" or "Customer").

 Rackspace agrees that it will not use or disclose Customer Data.
 Customer Data is and at all times shall remain the exclusive property of Customer and will remain in the exclusive care, custody, and control of Customer.

 14.1 We do not promise that the Services will be uninterrupted, error-free, or completely secure.
 You acknowledge that there are risks inherent in Internet connectivity that could result in the loss of your privacy, Customer Data, Confidential Information, and property.
-Rackspace has no obligation to provide security other than as stated in this Agreement.
+Rackspace has no obligation to provide security other than as stated in this Agreement or applicable Order.
 We disclaim any and all warranties not expressly stated in the Agreement, including the implied warranties of merchantability, fitness for a particular purpose, and noninfringement.
-You are solely responsible for the suitability of the service chosen, including the suitability as it relates to your Customer Data.
+You are solely responsible for the suitability of the service chosen, including the suitability as it relates to your Customer Data and the security of your Hosted System.
 The Services are provided AS IS, subject to any applicable Service Level Agreement (as described in Section 5 above).
 Any voluntary services we may perform for you at your request and without any additional charge are provided AS IS, including any services that are deemed Unsupported.

 14.2 Some of the services are designed to help you comply with various regulatory requirements that may be applicable to you.
 However, you are responsible for understanding the regulatory requirements applicable to your business and for selecting and using those services in a manner that complies with the applicable requirements.

 14.3 You are solely responsible for determining the suitability of the Services for your use in light of any applicable regulations such as HIPAA, GLB, and in compliance with the EU Data Privacy requirements or other applicable data privacy laws and regulations.